 IN WITNESS WHEREOF, Maker, intending to be legally bound hereby, has caused this Note to be duly executed by the undersigned as of the day and year first above written.

-By: /s/ Stephen C. Smith Name: Stephen C. Smith

-Title: Chief Executive Officer
+Name: Stephen C. Smith Title: Chief Executive Officer

 Seaport Global Acquisition Corp.
 360 Madison Avenue, 20th Floor New York, New York 10017